How old was David when he killed Goliath?

 Based on King David’s age of 30 when he became king and his 40-year reign, we see that he lived to the age of 70.

-We are told of many events that happened before he became king, and many that followed his coronation, but there is never enough information to enable us to be certain exactly when events happened.
+We are told about many events that happened before he became king, and many that followed his coronation, but we are never given enough information to make us certain exactly when things happened.

 Not only so, but there is evidence that some of the events before he became king are not in chronological order.